 Make a new playlist

-Jazz up your workout by creating a new playlist with the artist you might not have heard of before.
+Jazz up your workout by creating a new playlist with an artist you might not have heard of before.
 Enjoy a high-energy playlist on days you want to get to scooting and a Coffee House mix for calmer days.

 Track your miles

 Use a cheap pedometer or an advanced tool to track your steps.
 If you’re competitive, you’ll want to beat your previous actions (which only makes for a better workout).
-As an FYI, you can choose advanced tools like the Fitbit or iWatch.
+As an FYI, you can choose advanced tools like Fitbit or iWatch.
 However, these can get a bit pricey.